 Storage And Handling

-AKOVAZ (ephedrine sulfate injection), 50 mg/mL, is supplied as follows:
+AKOVAZ (ephedrine sulfate injection) is a clear, colorless, sterile solution for intravenous injection supplied as follows:

 Vial stoppers are not manufactured with natural rubber latex.
-Store AKOVAZ (ephedrine sulfate injection), 50 mg/mL, at 25°C (77°F); excursions permitted to 15°C to 30°C (59°F to 86°F) [see USP Controlled Room Temperature].
+Store AKOVAZ (ephedrine sulfate injection), at 25°C (77°F); excursions permitted to 15°C to 30°C (59°F to 86°F) [see USP Controlled Room Temperature].
 Store in carton until time of use.
-For single use only.
+For single dose only.
 Discard unused portion.

 The following adverse reactions associated with the use of ephedrine sulfate were identified in the literature.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to estimate their frequency reliably or to establish a causal relationship to drug exposure.